Sample Chronological Resume for a Retail Position

 Sales Associate, Head of Women’s Wear, July 20XX - April 20XX

 Encouraged and motivated 16-member department team in providing world-class service to a discriminating clientele.
 Scheduled private shopping appointments with high-end customers.
-Communicated with tailors and seamstresses to ensure fittings customers were 100% satisfied with tailoring and fittings.
+Communicated with tailors and seamstresses to ensure fittings customers were 100 percent satisfied with tailoring and fittings.

 - Provided thoughtful, convenient service to customers, earning annual customer service award twice.